Vacuum packing: Automatic belt vacuum chamber machines

-Thermoforming (rollstock) vacuum packaging machines
+Thermoforming HFFS vacuum packaging machines

-Vacuum Packaging in large production facilities can be done with thermoforming machines.
+Vacuum packaging in large production facilities can be done with thermoforming machines.
 These are Form-Fill-Seal style machines that form the package from rolls of packaging film (webbing).
-Products are loaded into the thermoformed pockets, the top web is laid and sealed under a vacuum, producing vacuum packaged products.
+Products are loaded into the thermoformed pockets, the top web is laid and sealed under a vacuum, MAP (modified atmosphere), or skin packaging producing rapidly packaged products.
 Thermoforming can greatly increase packaging production speed.

 Thermoformed plastics can be customized for size, color, clarity, and shape to fit products perfectly, creating a consistent appearance.
 One of the most commonly used thermoformed plastics is PET, known for a high-strength barrier resistant to outside tampering and an ease of molding into designated designs and shapes.
 Some common uses for Thermoforming in vacuum packaging include: